 The number includes 48 million in South Korea and 24 million in North Korea.
 In addition, as per South Korea’s Ministry of Foreign Affairs, there is also a substantial Korean diaspora, around 8.3 million scattered across China, the USA, Japan, and other parts of the globe.

-We look at their growing economy, cultural spread, the number of Korean learners worldwide, and how technologically advanced South Koreans are.
-Then we know the far-reaching occasions to communicate with them.
+We look at their growing economy, cultural spread, the number of Korean learners worldwide, and technologically advanced South Koreans.
+Then, we know the far-reaching occasions to communicate with them.

 2. South Korea is pretty big in global affairs